 B – A-Z of Commoning and the New Forest

-Byelaws are rules about what can and can’t be done in the Forest.
-The Forestry Commission and the National Trust each have byelaws for the parts of the Forest they own.
 The Verderer’s byelaws apply across the Forest, and are mainly about commoning- for example, there’s a rule that ponies living out on the Forest can’t be shod.
-The byelaws are there to protect the Forest, so get to know them.
-You can download the Verderers’ byelaws from the Verderers website.
+The bylaws are there to protect the Forest, so get to know them.
+You can download the Verderers’ byelaws here.

-The New Forest Trust holds the lease for the sales ground, and helps to cover the cost of the Beaulieu Road sale yard sales by paying the rent and insurance.
+The New Forest Trust holds the lease for the sales ground, and helps to cover the cost of the sales by paying the rent and insurance.